>2/3 in clinical practice make at least 1 error using an inhalation device2

 COPD=chronic obstructive pulmonary disease; GOLD=Global Initiative for Chronic Obstructive Lung Disease.

-2. Global strategy for the diagnosis, management, and prevention of chronic obstructive pulmonary disease.
+2. Global strategy for the diagnosis, management, and prevention of chronic obstructive pulmonary disease: 2019 report.
 Global Initiative for Chronic Obstructive Lung Disease (GOLD).
 2019:1-139.

 3. Restrepo RD, Alvarez MT, Wittnebel LD, et al. Medication adherence issues in patients treated for COPD.
 Int J Chron Obstruct Pulmon Dis.
 2008;3(3):371-384.